10 Beautiful Places In Florence That Make It Worth Visiting

 10. Abbazia di San Miniato al Monte

 Admission to the Abbazia di San Miniato al Monte is free.
 However, you have to travel a little far from the city center to get here.
 Here is the exact location of the church on Google Maps.
 Abbazia di San Miniato al Monte is open from 9:30 am to 1:00 pm and 3:00 pm to 7:00 pm from Monday to Saturday.

 On Sundays, it opens a little early, at 8:15 am.
 See the Eucharistic celebration schedules and more visiting information from its official website.

 Bonus: Piazzale Michelangelo

-The views from Piazzale Michelangelo stretch from the medieval walls of Florence to River Arno, Ponte Vecchio to Basilica di Santa Croce, Palazzo Vecchio to Florence Cathedral, and to the rolling hills and mountains from afar.
-It’s just the panorama you can’t afford to miss, especially during the sunset and golden hour.
+The panorama from Piazzale Michelangelo stretches from the medieval walls of Florence to River Arno, Ponte Vecchio to Basilica di Santa Croce, Palazzo Vecchio to Florence Cathedral, and all the way out to the rolling hills and mountains in the distance.

 Since it is a park or garden dedicated to Michelangelo, you can find replicas of his best artwork here, the Statue of David.
 The park has cafes too.
 The view plus the meals they offer should offer you one beautiful and memorable relaxing experience in Florence.